 The FAA approved forecasts that were used in the 2015 Airport Master Plan Update are available here.

 The previous ALP, which will be updated as part of the 2015 Airport Master Plan Update, is available here.

 The first public meeting for the 2015 Airport Master Plan Update was held on April 28, 2015.
 A copy of the material presented at that meeting is available here.
 The minutes from that meeting are available for review here.

 The second public meeting for the 2015 Airport Master Plan Update was held on August 24, 2015.
 A copy of the material presented at that meeting is available here.
 The minutes from that meeting are available for review here.

 Input received from the public was incorporated into the working draft of the master plan update report, which was provided to the City Commission as part of an airport master plan workshop held on October 6, 2015.
 The minutes from that workshop are available for review here.

 Direction received from the City Commission during the workshop was used to revise and finalize the master plan update report and ALP.
 The final draft of the 2015 Airport Master Plan Update Report was approved by the City Commission at their regular meeting on November 2, 2015.
 The final draft of the 2015 Airport Master Plan Update Report is available for review here.
 The new ALP is available for review here.

-The 2015 Airport Master Plan Update Report and ALP are currently pending review by the FAA and FDOT.
+The 2015 Airport Master Plan Update Report and ALP have been reviewed by the FAA and FDOT.